Can Domestic Cats Have Autism?

 -

-Although these traits can make cats seem socially distant, they usually reflect normal variations in temperament or adaptive responses to stress.
-In other words, what appears as detachment may simply be part of a cat’s natural behavior.
+Although these traits can make cats seem distant, they usually reflect normal variations in temperament.
+In other words, what appears as detachment is often simply part of a cat’s natural behavior.

 Possible Behavioral or Medical Causes

-There are several conditions that might cause a cat to behave in ways resembling autism in humans.
-For instance, such behaviors can result from:
+Several conditions can cause a cat to behave in ways that resemble autism in humans.
+For instance, such behaviors may result from:

 -